Kitshaar/Kitshaar/README.md

 - 👋 Hi, I’m @Kitshaar
 - 👀 I’m interested in programming, online games, interacting with people on discord
-- 🌱 I’m currently learning C++ on learncpp.com and webdevelopment on Odin Project.
+- 🌱 I’m currently in my final year of Bachelor of Computer Application degree.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Springboot applications.
 - 📫 You can reach me on my discord ID :Kitshaar

 <!---